radio-alice/flounder/README.md

 Flounder requires two servers -- an https server and a gemini server.
 For my deployment, I use nginx and molly-brown.
 Much of the routing and settings occurs at this level.
 I will add this to the documentation once it is more stable.

+I have to use a modified version of molly-brown to route subdomains.
+I'll share when it's more stable or merged into master.

 The admin user is a special user that allows you to make site-wide announcements, etc.